tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 ```
 # Pointer Dereferencing

-In C we write `->` to dereference a pointer...
+In C we write `->` to dereference a pointer and access a field...

 ```c
 //  In C: Dereference the pointer ht and set the lv_time field ht->lv_time = label1;
 ```

-Rust doesn't have an operator for pointer deferencing.
-We use the `*` and `.` operators (similar to C) to dereference a pointer...
+Rust doesn't have an operator for pointer dereferencing and field access.
+Instead, we use the `*` and `.` operators, which are used the same way as in C...

 ```rust
 //  In Rust: Dereference the pointer ht and set the lv_time field